dseguy/php-error-messages/messages/handling-base64-via-mbstring-is-deprecated;-use-base64_encode-base64_decode-instead.rst

 Changed Behavior
 ________________

 This error may appear following an evolution in behavior, in previous versions.
-See `none <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/none.html>`_.
+See `mb_convert_encoding <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/mb_convert_encoding.html>`_.

 Changed Behavior
 ________________

 This error may appear following an evolution in behavior, in previous versions.
-See `none <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/none.html>`_.
+See `mb_convert_encoding <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/mb_convert_encoding.html>`_.

 Static Analysis
 _______________

-This error may be tracked down with the following static analysis rules: `none <https://exakat.readthedocs.io/en/latest/Reference/Rules/none.html>`_.
+This error may be tracked down with the following static analysis rules: `Structures/DeprecatedMbEncoding <https://exakat.readthedocs.io/en/latest/Reference/Rules/Structures/DeprecatedMbEncoding.html>`_.